janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 For the first blog post, I'll oddly tell you all the ways you can access the dataset *without* DVID, and end the post with why you might eventually want to use it.
-The full Hemibrain DVID dataset, exclusing the grayscale image volume (34431 x 39743 x 41407 voxels) kept in the cloud with another two terabytes of local data for the automated and human proofreading work.
+The full Hemibrain DVID dataset is composed of the grayscale image volume (34431 x 39743 x 41407 voxels kept in the cloud) with approximately another two terabytes of local data generated as part of the reconstruction process.
 (See [Data Management in Connectomics](https://www.janelia.org/project-team/flyem/blog/data-management-in-connectomics) for a blog post on how we manage data.)